 Group risk management takes place, in addition to the independent Internal Audit and Compliance control functions, mainly at Argenta Group level.
-The risk management function supervises and controls the first line in respect of risk management, and provides supporting risk advice.
-This function is performed by the Risk & Validation department and the ORM & Supervisory Office department, under the hierarchical responsibility and supervision of the CRO.
-Another core activity of the Risk & Validation department, alongside second-line control, is validating risk models.
+The risk management function supervises and controls the first line in respect of risk management and provides supporting risk advice.
+This function is performed by the Risk & Validation department and the ORM & Supervisory Office department under the hierarchical responsibility and supervision of the CRO.
+Along with second-line control, risk model validation is one of the core activities of the Risk & Validation department